cicdops/awesome-ciandcd/README.md

 * [nexus](http://www.sonatype.com/nexus)  The use of repository managers (also known as component managers) is helping software development teams achieve simple gains in speed, efficiency, and quality of their operations

 ## Provisioning Tools
-provision tools
+Provision tools
 * [Puppet]() Build, destroy and rebuild servers on any public or private cloud
 * [Chef](http://www.opscode.com/chef)  Fast, scalable and flexible software for data center automation
 * [SaltStack](http://www.saltstack.com/community) Radically simple configuration-management, application deployment, task-execution, and multi-node orchestration engine
 * [ansible](http://www.ansible.com)

 ## Web Server
-common used web server
+Common used web server
 * [apache](https://httpd.apache.org)  Apache httpd has been the most popular web server on the Internet since April 1996
 * [nginx](http://nginx.org) A high performance free open source web server powering busiest sites on the Internet
 * [tomcat](http://tomcat.apache.org)  An open source software implementation of the Java Servlet and JavaServer Pages technologies